 In connection with the preparation of the Consolidated financial statements for the year ended 31 March, 2023, the Board of Directors have confirmed the propriety of the contracts / agreements entered into by / on behalf of the Group and the resultant revenue earned / expenses incurred arising out of the same after reviewing the levels of authorisation and the available documentary evidences and the overall control environment.
 Further, the Board of Directors have also reviewed the realizable value of all the current assets of the Group and have confirmed that the value of such assets in the ordinary course of business will not be less than the value at which these are recognised in the consolidated financial statements.
-In addition, the Board has also confirmed the relevant disclosures made, has approved these consolidated financial statements at its meeting held on 18 May 2023.
+In addition, the Board has also confirmed the carrying value of the non-current assets in the consolidated financial statements.
+The Board, duly taking into account all the relevant disclosures made, has approved these consolidated financial statements at its meeting held on 18 May 2023.
 The shareholders of the Company have the rights to amend the Consolidated Financial Statements in the ensuing Annual general meeting post issuance of the same by the Board of directors.